carrotsearch/gradle-build-infra/README.md

 // or:
 BuildOption bazOption = buildOptions.addOption("baz", "Option baz.")

-// get a provider for the option's value
+// gets an immediate value provider for the option's value {
-{
     Provider<String> bar = buildOptions["bar"]
     Provider<String> foo = buildOptions["foo"]
 }

-// check if the option's value is present or not.
+// check if the option is present or not.
 {
     Property<BuildOptionValue> foo = buildOptions.getOption("foo").getValue()
     if (foo.isPresent()) {
         String val = foo.get().toString()
     }
-    // or directly, if BuildOption is available. if (bazOption.getValue().isPresent()) {
+    // or directly, if BuildOption is available. if (bazOption.isPresent()) {
         String val = bazOption.getValue().get().toString()
     }
 }